Thursday, October 30, 2008

 In any case I picked up Alexa in the car after her nursery and we drove to the old part of town and saw some impressive churches, one of which houses the grave of Francisco Pizarro (the original colonizer himself), who with 180 men and 37 horses defeated the entire Inca empire of millions.
 And a big church with catacombs under it housing the bones of unlucky former monks who not only had to live a boring monastic life, but whose bodies can't even rest in (one) peace.
 They've arranged the bones by type, so there's a room full of femurs, a room full of skulls, vertebrae, etc.

 This last picture is some of us with my Dad up at his cabin in Brighton (Vanessa, Alexa, Lauren, Lila, Eliot, and Keno Keith).
 It was a beautiful day and I miss that kind of sunshine here.
 Every day is just a giant misty mist, like a dense London fog.
 Today I went walking in the wet mist on the beach below the cliffs in front of our apartment and found a dead dog that had washed up on shore.
 He was a real mutt's mutt.
 There were a bunch of surfers in the water and I'm sure they must have bumped up against it while they were surfing.
-I swear I've never seen so many dogs in my life as in Lima.
-There are mutts that must be a mixture of over 50 breeds.

 Thursday, August 14, 2008